-The PROmesh B8 has nine data ports for connecting RJ-45 copper cables.
+The PROmesh B8 compact has 8 data ports for connecting RJ-45 copper cables.

 Observe the applicable standards and fixed connections in the connector application when designing, selecting, assigning, and assembling your data cable in order to ensure the longest possible cable length and cascading of network segments in accordance with your media type (copper, optical fibre, etc.).